labanskoller/hackeriet_blog/_posts/2019-01-04-solution-to-junior-35c3-Decrypted.md

 The encryption code is a simple school book example on how to implement RSA with a classical mistake of not using any padding.

 The public key is also quite big, 2466 decimal digits, or 8192 bits.
-And the encrypted flag is not that big 381 decimal digits, or 1266 bits.
-This makes the modulus part of RSA not kick in, and the RSA algorithm is reduced from
+The encrypted flag is not that big however: 381 decimal digits, or 1266 bits.
+This makes the modulus part of RSA to not kick in, and the RSA algorithm is reduced from

 ```text
 y = x^e mod n